AC REPAIR- AIR CONDITIONING REPAIR

 Step #2: Attach our latest A/C service machine, extract and measure all Freon removed from the vehicle.

 Step #3: Insert U/V dye in the system.
 Freon is a clear gas so it is very difficult to find minor leaks.
 The u/v dye allows us to run the system and then simply go over all components and connections with a black light.
 Any leak will glow bright yellow for us.
 We can then repair any and all leaks to make sure you don’t have repeated failures.

-Step #5: Perform test drive with thermometer in vents to assure perfect ac performance.
+Step #5: Perform test drive with a thermometer in vents to assure perfect ac performance.

-Step #6: Perform black light test and look for any Freon leaks.
+Step #6: Perform a black light test and look for any Freon leaks.